brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Each leaf router, including leaf-1, ends up with a single ECMP default route that sprays all traffic over all three spines.

+Make a mental note of the fact that the traffic from leaf-1 to leaf-3 is spread equally across all three spine nodes.
+This will turn out to be important later on.
+(We are assuming here that the traffic consists of a sufficient number of flows, allowing ECMP hashing to do its job.)

 ### Positive disaggregation

-Now let us consider how positive disaggregation can recover from a link failure between spine-1 and leaf-1 (indicated by the red cross):
+Now let us consider how positive disaggregation can recover from a link failure between spine-1 and leaf-3 (indicated by the red cross).

 ![RIFT Clos 3x3 Failures repaired by positive disaggregation](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-clos-3-x-3-failure-pos-disagg.png)